ordina-jworks/ordina-jworks.github.io/_posts/2021-02-10-Home-Automation-part-2-Getting-Started-With-Home-Assistant.md

 During the setup process you should be able to assign each device to a specific area, you can skip this if wanted and assign a device to an area later (By opening the device and clicking the settings icon and picking the area there).

 There are integrations which do not provide a setup wizard.
-To configure these integrations a more hands on approach is required.
+To configure these integrations a more hands on approach is required:

-First click on the `Supervisor` link in the left bottom sidebar, this will open a section, in there select the `Add-on Store` in the top menu.
+- First click on the `Supervisor` link in the left bottom sidebar, this will open a section, in there select the `Add-on Store` in the top menu.
-In the search field type `File editor`, select the one add-on (it's an official one) and click `install`.
+- In the search field type `File editor`, select the one add-on (it's an official one) and click `install`.
   This will install a file editor so we can edit the configuration.yaml file without needing the login on the Home Assistant server itself via ssh.
   Once the add-on has been installed you can find it in the supervisor UI under the `Dashboard` section.
-Click on the add-on and click on `start`, then select `open web ui`, this will open the file editor.
+- Click on the add-on and click on `start`, then select `open web ui`, this will open the file editor.
-In the top control bar of the editor click on the folder icon and select `configuration.yaml`.
+- In the top control bar of the editor click on the folder icon and select `configuration.yaml`.
   Home Assistant uses the YAML format for its configuration, this is a well known format for most developers and has a very basic indentation based syntax.
   A plugin which does not provide a wizard based setup will probably describe the configuration that needs to be added manually in the documentation.
-For more detailed information about editing files and changing the `configuration.yaml` see [the online documentation]({:target="_blank" rel="noopener noreferrer"}) of Home Assistant
+  For more detailed information about editing files and changing the `configuration.yaml` see [the online documentation](https://www.home-assistant.io/getting-started/configuration/){:target="_blank" rel="noopener noreferrer"} of Home Assistant

 If you go back to the dashboard you should see all available devices that have been assigned to a room.
 You can manage the dashboard manually too but this requires quite a bit of config, experiment with this as you see fit.
 You can now control any device that is exposed and visible on the dashboard.

+It might also be handy to create a number of scenes.
+A scene is a predefined set of states for one or multiple devices.
+For example a `Good night` and `Good morning` scene could be created to turn on/off lights, lower/raise any blinds or shutters and set any other device to a desired state.
+The scenes can then be used in automations to simplify the setup.
+To create a new scene:

+- Click the `Configuration` link in the left sidebar
+- Select the `Scenes` entry
+- Click on `Add Scene`
+- Give the scene a name and one or multiple devices with to it You set the state of each device when adding it as you want it to be when the scene is activated

 Home Assistant has a [very extensive documentation](https://www.home-assistant.io/docs/){:target="_blank" rel="noopener noreferrer"}, consult it or the community if you get stuck!